TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 By publishing an extension to the
 `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__, we mean making it publicly available.
-Follow these four steps, we recommend to do all of these.
+Follow these steps, we recommend to do all of these.